-Policy H S2: Affordable housing Planning permission for new homes will b be granted where provided that : a.
-Af a.
-Affordable housing provision is maximised having regard to Provided in accordance with the following targets subject to viability set in this policy: Size of site (gross dwellings) Target percentage of dwellings to be affordable 11 - 14 dwellings 25% 15 - 24 dwellings 35% 25 or more dwellings 40% ii. made delivered on-site u l nless robustly justified; and iii. genuinely affordable to local people where rents or prices are linked to open-market values b.
-Tł ne size, type and tenure of any a affordable housing meets has regard to: the Council's expectation starting point for negotiation that 65% of the affordable housing required by criterion (a)(i) homes will be rented and 35% other forms of affordable housing; area including needs identified by nousing register data, Neighbourhood at- or parish-level surveys or i ii. the likely affordability of ar ny affordable housing provision in real terms; i v. relevant local authority ho using register data; and v. the requirements of Policy HS3 and will contribute to an appropriate the proposed mix of housing across the site as a whole; c. the affordable housing is secured for first and subsequent occupiers throu an appropriate condition or legal agreement providing for i. the retention of dwellings through the Council, a registered provide similar body agreed with the Council; and ii. where appropriate, review mechanisms levant Supplementary Planning ken into account.
-Documents, strategies or advice have been taken into account.
+Planning permission for new homes will be granted provided that:

+- a) Affordable housing is - i. provided in accordance with the following targets subject to viability:

+Size of site (gross dwellings) Target percentage of dwellings to be affordable

+11 - 14 dwellings 25%

+15 - 24 dwellings 35%

+25 or more dwellings 40%

+- ii. delivered on-site unless robustly justified; and - iii. genuinely affordable to local people where rents or prices are linked to open-market values - b) The size, type and tenure of any affordable housing meets: - i. the Council's expectation that 65% of the affordable housing required by criterion (a)(i) will be rented and 35% other forms of affordable housing; - the housing needs of the area including needs identified by relevant local authority housing register data, Neighbourhood Plans and any settlement- or parish-level surveys or assessments; and - iii. the requirements of Policy HS3 and will contribute to an appropriate mix of housing across the site as a whole; - c) The affordable housing is secured for first and subsequent occupiers through an appropriate condition or legal agreement providing for - i. the retention of dwellings through the Council, a registered provider or similar body agreed with the Council; and - ii. where appropriate, review mechanisms - d) Relevant Supplementary Planning Documents, strategies or advice have been taken into account.

 Where development of a site is phased or divided into separate parts, or could reasonably be considered part of a larger development which would exceed the thresholds, it will be considered as a whole for the purposes of affordable housing provision.
-Size (of site (gross dwellings) Ta rget percentage of dwellings to be affordable 11 - 14 dwellings 25% - 1 5 - 24 dwellings 35% 25 or more dwellings 40%